-This final draft ETSI Standard (ES) has been produced by ETSI Technical Committee Speech and multimedia Transmission Quality (STQ), and is now submitted for the ETSI standards Membership Approval Procedure.
+This ETSI Standard (ES) has been produced by ETSI Technical Committee Speech and multimedia Transmission Quality (STQ).

-NOTE: The present document prepare materials for a future update of ETS 300 381 [3] published in Decembe 1994.
+NOTE: The present document prepare materials for a future update of ETS 300 381 [3] published in December 1994.
 The update of ETS 300 381 [3] may be updated into an EN, taking into account the contents of the present document.